Convergence rates for estimating multivariate scale mixtures of uniform densities: Bracketing Entropy Bounds for subclasses of

 for some probability measure $G$ on $(0, \infty)^d$.
 The above can be alternatively written as

 where $\tilde{G}$ is the measure on $(0, \infty)^d$ defined by

 The right hand side of \eqref{altrep} has obvious connections to the distribution function of a measure.

-Lemma \ref{brackd} can be used, in conjunction with inequality \eqref{brack.l2minbound} as well as Lemma \ref{bds}, to prove bracketing entropy bounds for \eqref{Fdest}.
-These entropy bounds can then be used with Theorem \ref{hellexp} (following the approach outlined towards the end of Section \ref{sec:general}) to yield bounds on the Hellinger accuracy for $\smumle$.
+Lemma \ref{brackd} can be used, in conjunction with inequality \eqref{brack.lqbound} for $q=\infty$ as well as Lemma \ref{bds}, to prove bracketing entropy bounds for \eqref{Fdest}.
+These entropy bounds are then used with Theorem \ref{hellexp} (following the approach outlined in Subsection \ref{init_steps}) to yield bounds on the Hellinger accuracy for $\smumle$.